excelholdings/.github/profile/README.md

 # Welcome to Excel 👋

-Thrive is a mix of consultancy, advisory, and holding company for high-growth software projects.
+Excel is a mix of consultancy, advisory, and holding company for high-growth software projects.
 It's owned and operated by Carl Cortright.

 [Website](https://excel.holdings)